 Eligibility Criteria

-- The applicant must be registered in a full-time undergraduate degree program or graduate program at a recognized university in Latin America.
-A letter attesting to this must to be provided by the Departmental/Program Chair.
+• Applicant must be registered in a full-time undergraduate degree program or graduate program at a recognized university in Latin America.
+A letter attesting to this must be provided by the Departmental/Program Chair.

-- The supervisor in Canada must be a Regular member, in good standing, for at least three years.
+• Supervisor in Canada must be a CAG Regular member, in good standing, for at least three years.

-- The student must spend a minimum of twelve (12) weeks in Canada (it is the supervisor’s responsibility to ensure that all appropriate immigration and tax documentation is put in place).
-This successful awardee/supervisor will confirm a twelve week term, at any time during the year following submission of the application, to implement this award.
+• Student must spend a minimum of twelve (12) weeks in Canada (it is the supervisor’s responsibility to ensure that all appropriate immigration and tax documentation is put in place).
+This successful awardee/supervisor will confirm a twelve-week term, at any time during the year following submission of the application, to implement this award.

 Application Process